qigong 1 — learn to sense qi

 As a thumbnail sketch: a torus is like a sphere which has energy coursing out from it but also back and down the center—very similar to the central channel in a human.
 So, if you learn to facilitate this flow pattern and pump up the sphere’s field you get the beginnings of a portal to higher dimensions.

 Torus - the fundamental pattern for ALL of nature (from large to small).
 This is like a sphere with a central channel all the way through.
-Energy flows in BOTH directions through the central channel and swirls out to the sphere surface too.
+Energy flows in BOTH directions through the central channel and swirls out to the spherical surface too.

 Thousands and thousands of years ago, the sages were basically doing just this.
 The two key Daoist practices related to this first stage of enhancing the toroidal energy field are called: Sinking Qi (the flow of energy through the torus runs from way above [heaven] to way below [earth] the sphere) and Expanding Qi (in Chinese, it’s called Peng) which relates to sending qi OUT from the central core in ALL directions.
 This nicely matches strengthening the sphere itself.